Malkat al-Dar Muhammad

-Malkat al-Dar Mohamed Abdullah (ملكة الدار محمد عبد الله, Sudanese: [ˈmalkat ɘdːˈãr muħamːad ʔbdˈʌlɑ], 1920 – 17 November 1969) was a Sudanese literary writer, educator and women's rights activist.
-Her novel written in the 1950s, The Wide Void, has been characterized as the first Sudanese novel in the style of social realism.
+Malkat al-Dar Mohamed Abdullah (ملكة الدار محمد عبد الله, Sudanese: [ˈmalkat ɘdːˈãr muħamːad ʔbdˈʌlɑ], 1920 – 17 November 1969), also spelled as Malikah ad-Dar, was a Sudanese literary writer, educator and women's rights activist.
+Her novel written in the 1950s, "Al-Faragh al-'arid" (The Wide Void), has been characterized as the first Sudanese novel in the style of social realism.
 Sudanese literary critic Lemya Shammat called her "a pioneer of the literary feminist renaissance and a woman of spirit and courage."

 Life and career

 Malkat al-Dar Mohamed was born in El-Obaid, the capital city of today's federal state of North Kordofan.
-After completing primary and secondary school, she enrolled in the teachers college in Omdurman and served as a teacher after her graduation.
+She completed her early education at the al-Qubba School, the first girls’ school in western Sudan.
+After completing primary and secondary school, she enrolled in the teachers college in Omdurman in 1943 and served as a teacher after her graduation.
 She started learning English on her own, making use of correspondence with teachers of English in Sudan.
 Having taught in several Sudanese cities, she was appointed inspector for education in Kordofan in 1960.
-An active member of the Sudanese Women’s Union, Malkat al-Dar Mohamed, whose first name translates as "the queen of the house", passed away in 1969.
+She was a founding member of the El-Obaid Women’s Charitable Association and she was an active member of the Sudanese Women's Union and the Teacher's Syndicate.
+Malkat al-Dar Mohamed, whose first name translates as "the queen of the house", died in 1969.